Chapter 7 : Back to School

 "Positive" she replied in her tiny voice.
 Francine was a petite girl, standing at five-foot-two and skinnier than a bean pole.
 She had auburn hair that she typically wore in a styled pixie-cut.

-The rest of us threw on our last few garments and headed out together.
+I chuckled and shook my head as we threw on our last few garments and headed out together.

 I smiled and shook my head, grabbing a plate and filling it with food.

 "You ready for potions today Lace?"
+She continued.

 "Hopefully there will be some other Slytherins for you to hang out with.
 Everyone I've talked to didn't get in."

-Half an hour later, with ten minutes to go before we had to be in class, we departed the Great Hall.
+Twenty minutes later, with ten minutes to go before we had to be in class, we departed the Great Hall.

-"I hope Malfoy's ego has calmed down a bit and he's not such a git this year" Malin said.
+"I hope Malfoy's ego has calmed down a bit and he's not such a git this year" Mel said.
 We didn't particularly care for Malfoy, but being Slytherins we had a higher tolerance for him than most people.

 "I know.
 At first, the sexual jokes were kind of flattering but now they're just annoying" said Kat.